Kunika2909/Expense-Tracker/README.md

 ```
 - Install the Requirements file
 ```
-pip3 install -r requirements.txt
+pip3 install -r ../requirements.txt
 ```
 - Run
 ```
 streamlit run frontend.py
 ```

-9) In new terminal navigate to project folder -
+8) In new terminal navigate to project folder -

+   - _Setting environment for Backend_
 ```
 cd/path/to/your/expense-tracker-folder/Backend
 ```